Looking For A New Guitar Amp To Play Rock? 8 Popular Amps, Reviewed

 The TSL60 has a nice sounding clean channel and while there’s a bit much hiss on the gainy channels, I was pleasantly surprised by the amp’s tonal flexibility.
 You can get rid of that hiss by swapping out the tubes for a lower rated set of tubes.

-Sure, this isn’t no classic Marshall and it was never meant to be.
+Sure, this isn’t a classic Marshall and it was never meant to be.

 Tone purists may want to look elsewhere.
 But the reality is that this is a solid amp with decent tones, and it’s well built.
 Now that it’s discontinued, you’ll pick these up at a very affordable price on the used market.